kcaze/magical_vacation_translation/vwf/README.md

 Description of VWF:
-Takes in the following parameters: r0 holds some the index into 603787 of the glyph to draw r2 holds the starting address of the font glyphs in onboard wram r3 is a boolean indicating whether this is the first or second glyph in a pair. r13 holds the starting address in onchip wram that the current glyph should be written to
+Takes in the following parameters: r0 holds some the index into 603787 of the glyph to draw r1 is the palette index for the font color. r2 holds the starting address of the font glyphs in onboard wram r3 is a boolean indicating whether this is the first or second glyph in a pair. r13 holds the starting address in onchip wram that the current glyph should be written to